title: Oculus Unity Getting Started Guide —

 Run through our simple Tutorial: Build Your First VR App for a quick hands-on run-through.

-This guide covers Rift and Gear VR development with Unity’s first-party support, the Utilities for Unity 5, and the Unity Sample Framework.
+This guide covers Rift and mobile development with Unity’s first-party support, the Oculus Unity Integration, and the Unity Sample Framework.
 Unity maintains documentation of Oculus features in their Editor in the Virtual Reality section of the Unity Manual.

 Most information in this guide applies equally to Rift and Mobile development.
 Exceptions are clearly indicated where they occur.
 Unless otherwise noted, all instructions assume a Windows development environment.

-For a complete reference for the C sharp scripts included in Oculus Utilities for Unity, see Unity Scripting Reference.
+For a complete reference for the C# scripts included in Oculus Utilities for Unity, see Unity Scripting Reference.

 Oculus offers additional tools to assist Unity development, including a mobile performance analysis client, Oculus Platform support for security and social features, an audio spatialization plugin, and more.